 There are many neighborhoods to choose from in Naples, including Old Naples, Park Shore, Royal Harbor, Port Royal, Coquina Sands, Aqualane Shores, and the fabulous golf course community of Pelican Bay.

-If you’re interested in buying Naples waterfront homes, reach out to experienced local realtor Phil Collins.
+If you’re interested in buying Naples waterfront homes, reach out to experienced Naples luxury realtor Phil Collins.
 Phil has deep expertise in the Naples real estate market and will put his unmatched knowledge of Southwest Florida to work for you.
 For the best market analysis, negotiation, and customer service when buying Naples luxury real estate, contact Phil and his team today.